10 Items found in Personality & Biopsychosocial

 Beck Anxiety Inventory (BAI)

-Beck Anxiety Inventory® (BAI®) is a brief, criteria-referenced assessment for measuring anxiety severity and level.
+Beck Anxiety Inventory® (BAI®) is a brief, self report assessment for measuring anxiety severity and level.

 Beck Hopelessness Scale (BHS)